 Biodiversity Net Gain

-BNG is one of the most significant changes in wildlife law in the last 30 years and will create a new market in biodiversity ‘units’.
-Measuring and securing BNG requires expert ecological knowledge firstly to measure the value on site but then to work out how the required 10% gains can be achieved and delivered.
+BNG is one of the most significant changes in wildlife law in the last 30 years and will create a new market in providing and creating ‘biodiversity units’.
+There are three ways in which a developer can achieve BNG from their development:

 Biodiversity Net Gain